rticommunity/rticonnextdds-getting-started/README.md

 An overview of the individual examples:
 * Publish/Subscribe examples
     * 1_hello_world: First introduction to Connext DDS publish/subscribe
-    * 2_streaming_data: Data types and the streaming data pattern
+    * 2_streaming_data: Data types and the streaming data pattern.
+Adding a new DataWriter.
+    * 3_keys_instances: Introduction to keys and instances.
+Adding a new DataReader.
 * Request/Reply Pattern